DV

 Is ICSH or NEAR better for dividend income?

 It depends on your goals.
-ICSH currently offers the higher distribution yield, which means more income per dollar invested.
+NEAR currently offers the higher distribution yield, which means more income per dollar invested.
 However, a lower-yield fund may offer better total return or lower volatility.
 Consider your time horizon and risk tolerance.

 What is the difference between ICSH and NEAR?

-ICSH (iShares Ultra Short Duration Bond Active ETF) tracks Active cash-bond strategy; benchmark: ICE BofA US 6-Month Treasury Bill Index (does not seek to track an index) with a provide current income consistent with preservation of capital via actively managed ultra-short-duration, investment-grade bonds. strategy, while NEAR (iShares Short Duration Bond Active ETF) tracks — with a actively managed etf investing in short-duration usd bonds. approach.
+ICSH (iShares Ultra Short Duration Bond Active ETF) tracks Active cash-bond strategy; benchmark: ICE BofA US 6-Month Treasury Bill Index (does not seek to track an index) with a fixed income strategy, while NEAR (iShares Short Duration Bond Active ETF) tracks β€” with a basket approach.
 They are issued by iShares and iShares respectively.

 Can I hold both ICSH and NEAR?